BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Conclusion, Limitations, and Future Work

-This work introduced \textsc{BEV-Patch-PF}, a sequential cross-view geo-localization system that integrates a particle filter with a learned observation model.
-Our approach computes likelihoods from the feature similarity between a ground-view BEV map and corresponding aerial patches.
-In real-world off-road experiments, \textsc{BEV-Patch-PF} consistently outperformed odometry and retrieval-based baselines.
-Results confirm the benefits of scoring pose hypotheses in a continuous space by matching our learned BEV and aerial features.
-Our system's computational efficiency was validated through real-time robot experiments, confirming its suitability for onboard deployment.
+This paper presents \bpp, a sequential cross-view geo-localization system that integrates a particle filter with a learned observation model.
+By scoring continuous pose hypotheses through BEV--aerial feature matching, \bpp provides accurate vision-only global localization in the UTM frame.
+Across real-world off-road experiments, the method consistently outperformed odometry and retrieval-based baselines, while remaining sufficiently efficient for real-time onboard deployment.

-For future work, to achieve true zero-shot deployment across new regions and robot platforms, we plan to train on a larger dataset containing images from various cameras and capture heights, such as the Mapillary Street-level Sequences Dataset~\cite{warburg2020mapillary}.